6 Key Software Development Trends (2022-2024)

-Global IT spending was down 5.4% last year, largely due to the volatility caused by the pandemic.
+Global IT spending was down 5.4% in 2020, largely due to the volatility caused by the pandemic.

-But, the industry is expected to rebound in 2021, with total projected spending of $3.8 trillion.
+But, the industry but began to rebound last year, with total projected spending of $3.8 trillion.

 This year, software developments have been tapped to help society do everything from building apps with zero IT experience to monitoring patients in hospitals to tracking social distancing in the workplace.